wwwfan628/gnn_visualization/README.md

 # GNN Visualization
+This is the code implementation of semester project "Understanding and Visualizing Graph Neural Networks ".
 ## Usage
 All commands should be executed within the `src/run` subfolder.
 The relevant configuration files for training and optimization are in `src/configs/`.
 ### 1) Training GCN Model and Find Fixpoint